Fannie Mae Waiting Period After Deed In Lieu And Short Sale

 - There are not too many conventional mortgage companies that offer conventional loans with no overlays

-- The Gustan Cho Team at Loan Cabin Inc. is a direct lender with no overlays on conventional loans
+- Gustan Cho Associates is a national lender with no overlays on conventional loans

 - Official approval is the AUTOMATED UNDERWRITING SYSTEM DU APPROVE ELIGIBLE

-- As long as the information stated on the mortgage application can be verified and confirms and all conditions met, borrowers will close on their conventional loan with The Gustan Cho Team at Loan Cabin Inc.
+As long as the information stated on the mortgage application can be verified and confirms and all conditions met, borrowers will close on their conventional loan with Gustan Cho Associates.

 Examples Of Mortgage Lender Overlays

-Home Buyers are interested in pursuing a conventional loan after four year waiting period after deed in lieu of foreclosure or short sale can qualify for conforming loans with no lender overlays at Gustan Cho Associates at Loan Cabin Inc.
+Home Buyers are interested in pursuing a conventional loan after a four-year waiting period after a deed in lieu of foreclosure or short sale can qualify for conforming loans with no lender overlays at Gustan Cho.

 Here are some examples of overlays lenders can require: